Skip to Content

 15 Best States for Homesteading and Living Off Grid

-Per the forecast by Accenture, it is projected that 12% of American households will adopt an off-grid lifestyle by 2035.
-This means that if you are reading this, you are not alone in your desire to live off the land.
+As per Accenture’s prediction, by the year 2035, around 12% of households in the United States will likely adopt an off-grid lifestyle.
+This indicates that if you are currently reading this, you are not the only one with the desire to live self-sufficiently.

 To give you a taste of which states fare best for homesteaders and the off-grid life, we’ve scrutinized 15 of the most popular choices, including the pros and cons of each, according to government stats complied by Lawnstarter and Off Grid Permaculture.